The Distinction of the Tărūmāh: What is a Heave Offering?

 A member of the church cannot say, “I am so generous to my pastor, which is why I am giving him my Târumah offering, on top of my tithes.”
 It is because God touches one’s heart to be generous and provides for him that he is able to give the Târumah offering.
 Otherwise, they cannot exhibit this generosity.
 This generosity comes from the Lordship the believer places himself under, in order to obey the commands of the Lord.

-In the passage, after God enumerated the precious metals, stones, and materials that would constitute such gifts, God reveals the purpose for this command.[i]
+In the passage, after God enumerated the precious metals, stones, and materials that would constitute such gifts, God reveals the purpose of this command.[i]
 God said, “And have them make me a sanctuary, so that I may dwell among them” (Exo.
 25:8).
 Do you want the Lord to truly dwell among you in your church?
 Then, you need to obey and bring in the Târumah offering.

 People need symbols.
 They cannot fully grasp the concept of God because He is intangible and invisible.
 As human beings, we are used to understanding concrete things more effectively than abstract concepts.
 As a quest to make this human-divine partnership more tangible, the Bible presents the idea of making a sanctuary for God.
 The idea of gift-giving or donating to God is rendered so that human beings understand how they can express their worship and loyalty to the Lord.